 It allows you to develop effective sales and marketing strategies.

 With ABM, you can easily see the efficacy of your sales and marketing initiatives, and you can see what works and what doesn’t.
-You can see what works at every level since your sales and marketing are connected for each account.
+You can see what works at every level since your sales and marketing are connected to each account.

 ABM strategies that work

 Here are ten of the most effective ABM strategies we’ve seen in operation over the last few years.
-We’ve included a bunch of them so you may mix and match to construct a dynamic B2B ABM plan for your sales efforts.
+We’ve included a bunch of them so you may mix and match them to construct a dynamic B2B ABM plan for your sales efforts.

 Create a strong target account list.

 ABM has a more significant ROI than other marketing strategies that require a target account list to focus your efforts on.
 To begin with, the benefit of ABM is that it allows you to focus on clients that are a perfect fit for your goods and solutions.
 You may create a B2B target account list based on businesses with whom you’ve done business or who are clearly in need of what you’re offering.